History of the Miami Heat: 2010–2011: Losing the Finals

-Beginning the season with much hype, many considered the Heat as the team to break the single season record of 72 regular season victories set by the Chicago Bulls.
+At the beginning of the season, some considered the Heat as the team to break the single season record of 72 regular season victories set by the Chicago Bulls.
 On the opening game of the season, broadcast on the TNT Network and featuring the debut of James and Bosh in Heat uniforms, the game was the most-watched NBA contest ever on cable television.

 After losing opening game 88–80, the Heat got off to a 9–8 start.
 Much of the speculation was that Spoelstra could lose his job and that Heat president Pat Riley would return as coach.
 However, after a "players only" meeting, the team pulled together a 12-game win streak (10 of them by double digits) and limited the opposition under 100 points in all those games.
 On January 27, 2011, via fan voting, Dwyane Wade (guard) and LeBron James (forward) were selected to be starters for the Eastern Conference at the All-Star Game.
 A few days later, forward Chris Bosh was selected as a reserve.
 During the regular season, they lost each game against the Chicago Bulls, an Eastern Conference rival.
 However, after dropping the first three games against the Boston Celtics, the Heat managed to defeat the Celtics in their fourth and final regular-season game in the 2010–2011 season.